 We take a whole-school approach to teaching and learning which ensures that subject matter and teaching styles are adjusted appropriately.
 The school asks much from children who are able, and supports children’s weaknesses.
 Departmental schemes of work provide for this differentiation.
 Reporting to parents and children follows a cycle; teaching and learning are monitored and evaluated regularly.
 Pupil progress is recorded and through the school’s tracking and grading procedures systematic support is offered and children are supported in working towards achieving individual targets.

 On entry all pupils are given a baseline assessment.
 The results of these tests form the basis for developing the appropriate early targets for learning.
 Accompanied by classroom differentiation and regular formative assessments the school ensures that children get the right amount of stretch and challenge to suit their individual needs.

-In Years 6 to 8 children still have a form tutor who is the primary point of contact for parents.
+All children have a form tutor who is the primary point of contact for parents.
 Form tutors take responsibility for monitoring the academic and pastoral needs of their tutees.
-Subjects are taught by subject specialists and include: Christian Theology, English Mathematics, Physics, Chemistry, Biology, French, History, Geography, Latin, Greek, Classical Civilisation, Music, Art, Design and Technology, Information Technology and Physical Education.
+Subjects are taught by subject specialists and include: Christian Theology, English, Mathematics, Physics, Chemistry, Biology, French, History, Geography, Latin, Music, Art, Design and Technology, Computing, Drama and Physical Education.